-Scott is originally from Norfolk, VA and grew up learning the art of music from his father and other professional musicians in his father’s music store, AZ Drum & Music.
+Originally from Norfolk, VA Scott grew up learning the art of music from his father and other professional musicians in his music store, AZ Drum & Music.
 He started playing drums at his church at the age of 12.
-When he was a sophomore in high school, his band, The Sweet Mammer Jammers, performed in Norfolk’s famous Saint Patty’s Day Parade.
+By the time he was a sophomore in high school, his band, The Sweet Mammer Jammers, performed in Norfolk’s famous Saint Patty’s Day Parade.

 After joining the marching band and graduating from high school, Scott followed his family’s business to Scottsdale, AZ., and with his quirky, fun-loving personality, he began teaching students young and old, averaging 25 clients a week.

 He attended Paradise Valley Community College in Phoenix, AZ., where he studied Music Theory.
 A few years later, he moved to Los Angeles to attend The American Academy of Dramatic Arts (AADA).
-At the academy, Scott took classes for stage acting, film acting, and musical theatre while working a day job at Gymnastikids and a side job at Party Creations as well as teaching drum lessons.
+At the academy, Scott took classes for stage acting, film acting, and musical theatre while working a day job at Gymnastikids and a side job at Party Creations.